PavlosTze/PavlosTze/README.md

 I'm Pavlos, a Software Engineer based in Greece mainly focused in Android Applications.

 - 💻 I’m currently working on [@WeatherXM](https://weatherxm.com/) as an Android Engineer.
+- 📲 Founder of [Tracker - Manager for Bluesky](https://linktr.ee/bluesky.tracker), a mobile companion app built with Kotlin Multiplatform and Compose Multiplatform which empowers users to track and manage everything on their Bluesky network.
+- 🌐 Founder of [Greepto](https://greepto.gr/), the top crypto-related news website in Greece.
 - 📲 Founder of [Crypto Hub](https://play.google.com/store/apps/details?id=com.tzegian.cryptoanalogy), an Android App for providing key insights and tools for the crypto industry.
-- 🌐 Founder of [Greepto](https://greepto.gr/), the top crypto-related news website in Greece.
 - 💘 In love with code, crypto and blockchain.
 - 💬 Ask me about **anything**.
 If I don't know the answer, I'll try to get it for you.
 - 📫 How to reach me: [pavlostze@gmail.com](pavlostze@gmail.com).